Alex Hassilev

-Alex Hassilev (born July 11, 1932, Paris) is an American folk musician who was one of the founding members of the group the Limeliters.
-Educated at Harvard and the University of Chicago, he is an actor with a number of film and television appearances to his credit.
-As a musician he plays the guitar and the banjo and is fluent in several languages.
-Although officially retired from the Limeliters, Hassilev remains active in the field of record production.
+Alex Hassilev (July 11, 1932 – April 21, 2024) was an American folk musician who was one of the founding members of the group The Limeliters.
+Educated at Harvard and the University of Chicago, he was also an actor with a number of film and television appearances to his credit.
+As a musician he played the guitar and the banjo and was fluent in several languages.
+After retiring from the Limeliters, Hassilev remained active in the field of record production.

 Early life

-Of Russian heritage, Hassilev was born in France, but educated at the University of Chicago and Harvard.
-He speaks fluent French, Portuguese, Spanish and Russian and "can sing in over a dozen languages".
-After a tour of duty in the U.S. Army, Hassilev did some acting and was credited for a role as singer-guitarist in the 1959 movie A Bucket of Blood.
+Hassilev was born in France, of Russian heritage, and educated at the University of Chicago and Harvard.
+He spoke fluent French, Portuguese, Spanish and Russian and "could sing in over a dozen languages".
+After a tour of duty in the U.S. Army, Hassilev did some acting and was credited with a role as singer-guitarist in the 1959 movie A Bucket of Blood.
 Hassilev has said of this movie, that "unlike most films the horror in this movie was intentional."
-He later reflected that he only attended Harvard because [his parents] "considered it the status school ... [but]. ... considers himself to be the antithesis of the Ivy League folk singer."
+He later reflected that he only attended Harvard because [his parents] "considered it the status school ... [but]. ... considers himself to be the antithesis of the Ivy League folk singer".

 In the late 1950s, Hassilev joined Glenn Yarbrough as a lessee of a club in Aspen, Colorado, called the Limelite, and later the two performed regularly.
 At one of their shows at the Cosmo Alley, Hassilev and Yarbrough impressed Lou Gottlieb, an original member of the Gateway Singers who had also written several musical arrangements for the Kingston Trio.
-At that time Gottlieb, had "just completed his doctoral thesis on 15th century cyclic masses ... [and] ... suggested that the three of them team up to make demos for the Kingston Trio, with Gottlieb himself providing arrangements of traditional folk songs and some original material."
+At that time Gottlieb, had "just completed his doctoral thesis on 15th century cyclic masses ... [and] ... suggested that the three of them team up to make demos for the Kingston Trio, with Gottlieb himself providing arrangements of traditional folk songs and some original material".
 They later named themselves after the Limelite club owned by Yarbrough and Hassilev.